mastermanas805/comparator/README.md

 # Semantic Compare - Privacy-First File Comparison

-A powerful, client-side web application for semantic comparison of YAML, JSON, TOML, and XML files.
+A powerful, client-side web application for semantic comparison of JSON, YAML, TOML, XML, and CSV files.
 All processing happens locally in your browser - **no data ever leaves your computer**.

 ## 🚀 Features

 - **🔒 Privacy-First**: All processing happens locally in your browser
 - **🔍 Semantic Comparison**: Understands structure and meaning, not just text differences
-- **📁 Multi-Format Support**: JSON, YAML, TOML, XML, CSV, and plain text
+- **📁 Multi-Format Support**: JSON, YAML, TOML, XML, CSV with intelligent auto-detection
 - **🤖 Auto-Detection**: Automatically detects file formats
 - **⚙️ Configurable Options**: Control comparison behavior with advanced settings
 - **💡 Interactive Help**: Comprehensive tooltips with examples for every option